David Marks (psychologist): Judgement

-For his doctoral research at the University of Sheffield Marks carried out laboratory studies on subjective probability judgements.
+Marks conducted laboratory studies on subjective probability judgements for his doctoral research at the University of Sheffield.
 He found that subjects typically used a simplifying strategy or heuristic to manage probability revision in a Bayesian decision task (Marks and Clarkson, 1972).
-In 1968 Marks had contacted Amos Tversky about his findings.
-A paper reporting the same representativeness heuristic was published by Kahneman and Tversky in 1972.
+In 1968, Marks contacted Amos Tversky about his findings.
+Kahneman and Tversky published a paper reporting the same representativeness heuristic in 1972.

-Switching to another aspect of judgement, Marks then ran an experiment on relative subjective probability judgements demonstrating that relative judgements of the more probable of two statements are quicker if the statements are both probable rather than improbable.
+Switching to another aspect of judgement, Marks then ran an experiment on relative, subjective probability judgements demonstrating that relative judgements of the more probable of two statements are quicker if the statements are both probable rather than improbable.
 For judgements of the less probable, the reverse result is obtained.
-Marks proposed a theory that judgement involves a relation between a stimulus and a word acting as a reference point and he followed Louis Leon Thurstone's suggestion that stimuli differ in their discriminal dispersions; see Law of comparative judgment.
+Marks proposed a theory that judgement involves a relation between a stimulus and a word acting as a reference point, and he followed Louis Leon Thurstone's suggestion that stimuli differ in their discriminal dispersions; see Law of comparative judgment.
 Marks' (1972) reference point theory of relative judgement is found to be consistent with results in psycholinguistics.
-Four decades later, Dawn Chen, Hongjing Lu and Keith Holyoak (2014) confirmed Marks' theory in a computational realization by demonstrating that: "Reference points cued by the form of comparative questions systematically modulate the precision of magnitudes represented in working memory, yielding the semantic congruity effect" (Chen, Lu and Holyoak, 2014, p.
+Four decades later, Dawn Chen, Hongjing Lu, and Keith Holyoak (2014) confirmed Marks' theory in a computational realization by demonstrating that: "Reference points cued by the form of comparative questions systematically modulate the precision of magnitudes represented in working memory, yielding the semantic congruity effect" (Chen, Lu and Holyoak, 2014, p.
 46).

 Health psychology

-In his work on health psychology Marks advocated a greater understanding of the socio-political context affecting individual behaviour (Marks et al., 2005).
-With Michael Murray and colleagues he actively promoted a critical-theoretical approach, including the foundation of the International Society of Critical Health Psychology.
-This organisation has included the consideration of social justice, community approaches, and arts projects for the reduction of health inequalities.
+In his work on health psychology, Marks advocated a greater understanding of the socio-political context affecting individual behaviour (Marks et al., 2005).
+With Michael Murray and colleagues, he actively promoted a critical-theoretical approach, including the foundation of the International Society of Critical Health Psychology.
+This organisation has included the consideration of social justice, community approaches, and art projects to reduce health inequalities.
 Marks has also been interested in new research methods for clinical psychology and health psychology (Marks & Yardley, 2004).